 3. Supply Chain Examples of Business Glossaries Lacking Operational Clarity.

-Within this 2023 ASTM standards style document, the terminology section describes terminology definitions as follows:
+Within ASTM International’s 2023 standards style document, the terminology section describes definitions as follows:

 “Write definitions of terms and definitions specific to a standard in the dictionary-definition form.
 Include term, part of speech, definition, and, when applicable, a delimiting phrase.”